 Taiping Tourist Attraction is a Natural Paradise

-Taiping Lake Gardens were originally former tin mine turned into ten artificial lakes, a jogging track around the beautiful environment.
+Taiping Lake Gardens were originally a former tin mine turned into ten artificial lakes, a jogging track around the beautiful environment.

 Taiping Zoo is the first zoo in Malaysia and houses over 2000 animals representing 160 local and exotic species.